nanoframework/nanoframework.github.io/content/getting-started-guides/build-esp32.md

     Note: If there are errors during the build process it is possible to end up with a partial build in the `build` folder, and the `CMake/Ninja` build process declaring a successful build despite the `.bin` targets not being created, and a `CMake clean` not helping.
     In this case deleting the contents of the `build` folder should allow the build to complete once you resolve the issues that cause the original failure.

+## Common Build Issues

+The above may have some errors if:
+- CMAKE: may not be installed properly, or not in the PATH and cannot be found.
+- NINJA is not recognized: check settings.json, check your PATH environment variable and restart Visual Studio Code.
+- COMPILATION object file not found: check that your paths don't exceed 140 chars.
+Put the solution folder high enough on your C drive.
+- Make sure to 'Build all' first time.
+- Make sure to open the CMAKE extension and trigger a 'Clean Reconfigure' from itse '...' menu.
+Especially if you moved the folder location.

 ## Flash nanoCLR into ESP32